Building Air Quality Testing Services

 Work with skilled and trusted engineering and HVAC contractor partners and referrals to accompany our building ventilation assessment and indoor air quality services for aspiring or confirmed LEED V4.1 designed buildings.

 Potential Release of Hazardous Air Pollutants / Building Occupant Complaints

 Quickly respond to the emergence of claimed pollutants in the air (e.g., asbestos released during agitation of building materials, gas released during construction activities, smoke from damaged buildings, or identification of mold during flood restoration), to assist contractors, building owners, and occupants with identification of the indoor air polluting source, proper response and risk removal procedures, and any follow-up actions to avoid future emergencies.

 Evaluate possible sources of indoor air pollutants and complaints and conduct commercial and industrial air quality testing to compare exposure levels with regulatory and best practice guidance.
 Although OSHA has not developed IAQ standards, OSHA does have standards on ventilation and on specific indoor air pollutants (asbestos, lead, carbon monoxide, etc.).

 Through the collection of visual site observations, compilation of moisture information using state-of-the-art moisture detection equipment, and analytical airborne and surface samples, RHP applies the standards and field guidance outlined by the Institute of Inspection Cleaning and Restoration Certification (IICRC) and American National Standards Institute (ANSI) when conducting mold investigations, developing remediation protocols and providing recommendations based on findings.

-Indoor Air Quality in Public Buildings
+Building Indoor Air Quality Testing Services

 The built environment has many different building configurations and ventilation designs based on user preference and function and may be found to be inadequately ventilated.
 Evaluating, validating and improving the ventilation and indoor air quality of buildings can have a number of instant and long-term benefits including: